forthtemple/openworlddart/readme.md

         - can say add grass around your camera and see it straight away -becauses uses threedart largely compatible with threejs so easy to port existing threejs

-This gaming engine includes two demo games with full source and all resources including blender models, sound, textures freely available in this repository.
+This gaming engine includes two demo games with full source and all resources including blender models, sound, textures being freely available in this repository.
 One game is set in Jerusalem at the Second Temple 72AD just before a roman invasion.

 <img src="https://github.com/user-attachments/assets/87d3e8a2-fd28-428f-807e-733b0f1bbef2" width="400">